WorkingLargeFrance

 Temperament & Personality

-This breed tends to suit homes looking for a smart, patient, calm companion, with daily rhythms shaped by very high energy, moderate barking, and moderate drooling.
+This breed tends to suit homes looking for a calm, patient, independent companion, with daily rhythms shaped by moderate energy, high barking, and moderate drooling.

 Coat type